-Thanks to everyone who came out to support the Mingus Awareness Project concerts Richmond, VA last July.
-Click here to find out more about the two evenings of music -- during which the Jason Jenkins Quartet, No BS!
-Brass Band, Brian Jones Guitar Quartet, and RVA Big Band performed at Balliceaux.
+Thanks to everyone who came out to support the Mingus Awareness Project concerts in Chicago and Richmond last year!
+Click here to find out more about those concert, and to listen to the music that was performed.

 "An Argument with Instruments: On Charles Mingus" -- Adam Shatz's review of John Goodman's new book, in The Nation

 Click here to check out the Charles Mingus at 90 media gallery -- in celebration of Mingus' 90th birthday.

 Mingus Awareness Project painting by Alpha Bruton.
 This acrylic painting is part of Charles Mingus at 90.